Our History, The Struggle for Inclusion

 During the 1960′s, the Association focused much of its energy on the development of preschool services and services for adults.
 The Rainbow Nursery was opened in 1962, and a workshop facility that had opened in 1959, was expanded in 1965.

-As we celebrate more than 60 years of Community Living London, the agency continues to advocate for and develop services that will enable people with developmental disabilities and their families to live fulfilled lives.
+As we celebrate 70 years of Community Living London, the agency continues to advocate for and develop services that will enable people with developmental disabilities and their families to live fulfilled lives.